filamentgroup/tablesaw/README.md

 Check out any of the demos above for complete working examples.

-## Release History

 ## TODO

-* Generate a zip file that can be downloaded (includes minified/full sources, icons)
+* Generate a zip file that can be downloaded (includes full sources, icons)
 * Add to bower
 * Add VanillaJS/non-jQuery version